ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 \end{align*}
 $$

-Ok, let's do some experimentaion with Python now:
+Ok, let's do some experimentation with Python now:

 {% highlight python %}
 {% raw %}